eman-ekaf/Phishable/README.md

 # FAQ

 <details><summary>How do I get removed from the list?</summary> You cannot, this is a permanent record.
-Many people intrinsically trust large organizations to do the basics when it comes to security, by keeping a record of negligence creates a great resource for the naive or unknowing to properly gauge how much trust they should have in an organization to do the right thing in general.</details>
+Many people intrinsically trust large organizations to do the basics when it comes to security, by keeping a record of domains ignoring security basics creates a great resource for the naive or unknowing to properly gauge how much trust they should have in an organization to do the right thing in general.</details>

 <details><summary>Isn't 2 weeks a little unfair for larger orgs with complex infrastructures?</summary> No, the fix for this particular email authentication vulnerability takes approximately 0 money and about 5 minutes on even the most complex infrastructures.</details>

-<details><summary>Why should I believe this list?</summary> Well, you can see if they are spoofable or not yourself by doing a DNS lookup or using the free tool I helped build: <a href="https://github.com/MattKeeley/Spoofy">Spoofy.</a> If someone on the list attempts to cover up their mistakes and claim they were never vulnerable, you can see their past DNS posture for yourself with this free tool: <a href="https://dnshistory.org">DNS History.</a></details>
+<details><summary>Why should I believe this list?</summary> Well, you can see if they are spoofable or not yourself by doing a DNS lookup or using the free tool I co-created: <a href="https://github.com/MattKeeley/Spoofy">Spoofy.</a> If someone on the list attempts to cover up their mistakes and claim they were never vulnerable, you can see their past DNS posture for yourself with this free tool: <a href="https://dnshistory.org">DNS History.</a></details>

 <details><summary>Why don't you have a "Responsible Domains" list?</summary> It wouldn't make any sense mostly, as this is the basics of owning a domain.
 Being vulnerable means you didn't do the security basics which means you're negligent or ignorant.
-Being that the domains on the list have been notified or have no effective way of being notified, there is nothing left to be but negligent.
+Being that the domains on the list have been notified or have no effective way of being notified, there is nothing left to be but negligent in my opinion.
 If you aren't vulnerable that means you are just doing what you are supposed to, nothing to be praised.</details>

 <details><summary>How do you know a domain is actually spoofable?</summary> I test to make sure spoofing actually works using my own spoofer <a href="https://emailspooftest.com/toolbox.aspx">here (not free, sorry).</a> Although the main validation tool is free <a href="https://emailspooftest.com">here.</a> </details>

  <details><summary>How do you discover affiliated domains and subdomains?</summary> I perform reverse DNS lookups or just traverse the domain to find affiliated domains.
 For subdomains, I mostly just traverse the domain.
-I don't use any sort of domain/ subdomain enumerator or scraper tools because the domains/ subdomains that are linked to on the domains being investigated are the domains/ subdomains victims will use to verify if mail is fraudulent or not.</details>
+I don't use any sort of domain/ subdomain enumerator or scraper tools because the domains/ subdomains that are linked to on the webpages of domains being investigated are the domains/ subdomains victim organizations will use to verify if mail is fraudulent or not.</details>

 <details><summary>How do you attempt to contact domain owners/ organizations?</summary> It's different depending on the size of the organization and how much information is available to me.
 I'm not getting paid to make sure these organization's domains are setup correctly.
 I'm not going to go out of my way and take a month to attempt to contact someone all sorts of different ways.

 I may attempt to reach out more than once to particularly large or popular organizations due to the potential severity and scope their misconfigurations have on customers or fans who don't know any better, otherwise I'm reaching out once.
-(Also it should be known that organizations with DNS misconfigurations could be experiencing deliverability issues with email, which means my communications might never make it to the inbox do to finicky workarounds instead of doing the basics)
+(Also it should be known that organizations with DNS misconfigurations could be experiencing deliverability issues with email, which means my communications might never make it to the inbox due to finicky workarounds instead of doing the basics.)

 If it's a personal domain of some security researcher that's active on social media, then I may just message them directly if available.
 If not, I'll look for an email or some other way to contact on the domain.
 If the contact information is unavailable or it takes me more than a reasonable amount of research to find the contact information, the domain is added to the list.